Skip to main content

 How the Supply Chain, Oil, and Inflation Impact the Roofing Industry

-March , 2023 | 7 min. read
+July , 2023 | 8 min. read

 ecosystem of the supply chain graphic

-• Diesel prices on the rise
+• Diesel Prises on the Rise

-• Increased oil prices
+• Increased Oil Prices

-• Shortage of asphalt
+• Shortage of Asphalt

-We wrote this article to better help you understand how this may affect your next roofing project.
-With limited color selections available, longer timeframes to get your project scheduled and higher costs can be expected.
+These issues have created limited color options and material shortages causing delays to roof replacements and repairs.
+Now we're just beginning to see an impact on the overall cost of roofing projects.
+Please note- this article isn't meant to scare you, it's to help you understand how this may affect your next roofing project.
+With limited color selections available, longer timeframes to get your project scheduled and higher costs should be expected.

 New call-to-action

-How Will This Affect My Upcoming Roof Replacement?
+Will This Affect My Upcoming Roof Replacement?

-• Increased cost
+• Increased Costs

-• Timeline delays
+• Timeline Delays

-• Limited colors
+• Limited Colors

-Increased Material Cost
+Increased Material Costs

 roof material cost graphic by square foot